 That said, I don’t always cook dinner.
 It’s July, remember, which means that I often can’t stand the idea of anything that generates heat any more than you can.
 Instead, I stand in front of the freezer and/or refrigerator and wait for dinner to essentially present itself.

 My freezer is my friend.
 When I cook any kind of seed, grain, or legume, I always make more than I need at the moment.
 Always.
-I am not making that up for the sake of a good blog.
+I am not making that up for the sake of a good story.
 I cool the leftovers, then freeze them in (labeled) ziplock bags, flattened so they stack easily and I can see what I have.
 An excellent habit to cultivate if you haven’t already.

 After cleaning and rearranging the freezer recently, I ended up with a couple of stacks of frozen thises and thats.
 Faced with the need to invent something to take to a picnic that I could make in advance, hold overnight in the refrigerator, and transport without spilling or sloshing, the solution was obvious: salad.

 Remember sand art?
 When the idea began to form, that’s the image that came to mind.
 Minus the food coloring.
-Yeah, there are nice, complete proteins here, lots of good fiber – and all are purely incidental and completely secondary.
+Yes, there are nice, complete proteins here, lots of good fiber – and all are purely incidental and completely secondary.
 The point is that nothing needed to be cooked.
 The ingredients simply appeared, all layered up right in front of me.
 The refrigerator yielded additional layers of color and crunch.
 I was strictly the messenger.

 FOR THE LAYERS